WanjuguNdegwa/Now-You-Know/README.md

 [Link to live site](https://wanjugundegwa.github.io/Now-You-Know/)

+## Features
+* Users can view top stories globally
+* Users can filter top stories by country
+* Users can filter news articles by category
+* Users can search worldwide news by keyword or phrase
+* Users can share news articles on twitter
+* Users can like their favourite news articles

 ## Installation Requirements
 You need a modern web browser and an internet connection to view the project on your computer.
 To make any changes you need a text editor like VS Code.